hackupc/old-baggage/readme.md

 - **DB_USERNAME**: The username to connect to the database.
 - **DB_PASSWOR**: The password to connect to the database.

-## To-do

-- Add functionality to the remove baggage button.

 ## License

 MIT © Hackers@UPC